 About the Author

-6 Thomas Earl Exercise book, document 735, Winterthur Library, DE.
-It can be accessed on-line here.
-The book was given to the Winterthur Library in 1994 by Stanley P. Sax, a prominent Americana collector from Bloomfield Hills, Michigan.
+6 Thomas Earl, exercise book, 1727, Doc.
+735, Winterthur Library, Winterthur, DE (hereafter cited as Winterthur).
+The book was given to the Winterthur Library in 1994 by Stanley P. Sax, a prominent Americana collector from Bloom- field Hills, Michigan.
 He had apparently purchased it from Alexander Acevedo, proprietor of the Alexander Gallery in New York City.
 When and where Acevedo acquired it is not known.
-Email correspondence Carley C. Altenburger to the author November 4, 2020.
+Carley C. Altenburger, email message to author, November 4, 2020.

 9 Small hard cakes of soluble watercolor did not become commercially available until William Reeves invented them in 1780.

-11 Lessons featured here such as “the Double Rule of Three” (page 196, Newberry Library) were geared for those seeking employment as an applied problem solver.
-For an in-depth analysis of an earlier cypher book created in England featuring similarly advanced mathematics see Nerida F. Ellerton, and M. A. Clements.
-“Thomas Proust his booke Amen 1702,” Abraham Lincoln’s Cyphering Book and Ten other Extraordinary Cyphering Books.
-(London: Springer Science and Business Media) 2014.
+10 Lessons featured here, such as “The Double Rule of Three” (page 196, Newberry), were geared for those seeking employment as an applied problem solver.
+For an in-depth analysis of an earlier cypher book created in England featuring similarly advanced mathematics, see Nerida F. Ellerton and M. A. (Ken) Clements, “Thomas Prust his Booke Amen 1702,” in Abraham Lincoln’s Cyphering Book and Ten other Extraordinary Cyphering Books (London: Springer, 2014), 23–48.